nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 Two problems are particularly troublesome:

-1. lack of access to multi-valued keys ​​without using a special syntax,
+1. lack of access to multi-valued keys without using a special syntax,
 2. complexity of the magic bracketed syntax.

 Until PHP natively provides another interface freed from these problems, a different interface in user space can circumvent them.